Trachoma - Eye Infection

 Active inflammation from trachoma is usually seen in young children and adolescents.
-The highest rates of disease are found in children aged 3 – 8 years.
+The highest rates of disease are found in children aged 3 to 8 years.

 Trachoma infection often spreads from child to child and from child to mother, especially where there are shortages of water, numerous flies, and crowded living conditions.
 Repeated episodes of infection can cause chronic inflammation.
 If left untreated this eventually causes the eyelids to scar, thicken and turn inwards so that the eyelashes then rub the front of the eye (trichiasis).
-This constant abrasion in turn, can cause irreversible corneal opacity and blindness.
+This constant rubbing can cause irreversible corneal scarring (opacity) and blindness.

-Australia is the only developed country with blinding trachoma.
+Australia is the only developed country with active trachoma.
 Trachoma mainly occurs in remote and very remote Aboriginal communities in the Northern Territory, South Australia and Western Australia.
 In 2008, cases were also found in New South Wales and Queensland, where trachoma was believed to have been eliminated.
-From 2009 additional efforts have been made to improve eye and ear health services for Aboriginal and Torres Strait Islander peoples and Australia has made a commitment to the World Health Organisation Global Elimination of Trachoma by 2020 initiative.
-Six potentially at-risk communities were selected and screened as a mapping exercise in Queensland in 2012.
-No trachoma was reported in any of the six communities screened.
-Eight children found with trachoma-like follicles and their household contacts were treated.
+From 2009 additional efforts have been made to improve eye and ear health services for Aboriginal and Torres Strait Islander peoples.

 Trachoma infection can initially cause no symptoms or mild redness or discharge (conjunctivitis) which usually occurs 5–15 days after contact with an infected person.
 Diagnosis of trachoma is by clinical examination which shows pale round spots (follicles) or further changes on the inner surface of the upper eyelid.